Hoarding behavior: 4 EMS response principles

-When you respond to hoarder's home, these principles should serve you well
+When you respond to to the home of a patient with hoarding behavior, these principles should serve you well

 Our patient was found on the floor of a cluttered hallway by a visiting relative and was not able to get up on her own.